MicrosoftDocs/office-365-management-api/office-365-management-api/AipDiscover.md

 2. In the left pane of the compliance portal, select **Audit**.
    > [!Note]
    > If you don't see **Audit** in the left pane, see [Roles and role groups in Microsoft Defender for Office 365 and Microsoft Purview compliance](/microsoft-365/security/office-365-security/scc-permissions?view=o365-worldwide) for information about permissions.
-3. On the Search tab, set Record type to **AipDiscover** and configure the other parameters.
+3. On the **New Search** tab, set Record type to **AipDiscover** and configure the other parameters.
 ![AipDiscover audit configurations](images/aip-discover-search.png)
-4. Select Search to run the search using the criteria.
-Click on an event to view the results.
+4. Click **Search** to run the search using the criteria.
+In the results pane, select an event to view the results.
 Both discover and access operations can be viewed.
 ![AipDiscover audit results](images/aip-discover.png)

 For more information on viewing the audit logs in the Microsoft Purview compliance portal, see [Audit log activities](/microsoft-365/compliance/audit-log-activities).